Brian Ashton: What is the purpose of an Academy?

 When I was at the RFU National Academy (2002 to 2005), I talked to the players and they came up with an objective themselves - ‘to produce game-changing players’.

 I really liked that and I think Academies should ultimately be about changing the way that the game is played.
 I’ve always found that young players, given the opportunity, will surprise you.

 The National Academy became a laboratory of ideas, helping us to develop these game-changing players.
 We appointed a mental skills coach, Gazing Performance.
 We used Malcolm Arnold, Colin Jackson’s sprint coach, to teach the players how to run both with and without the ball.

 Kate Howey, now Head Coach of the World Class Performance Programme for Great Britain Judo, came in to work on body management.
-Jess Thirlby, who was the Head Coach of Team Bath Netball, taught the players about advanced decision making, which meant playing the ball into space and the player receiving arriving into that space, and Paul Tisdale, now manager of MK Dons, worked with us on 360-degree vision and awareness.
+Jess Thirlby, the Head Coach of the England Netball team, taught the players about advanced decision making, which meant playing the ball into space and the player receiving arriving into that space, and Paul Tisdale, the former manager of MK Dons, worked with us on 360-degree vision and awareness.

 I’ve been quite surprised and excited about the work that some of the football Academies are doing when I visit them as part of my coach mentoring role with the Premier League.
 I think there has been a sea change in terms of the way players are now developed and coached.